-As of December 29, 2013, the Company had no financial assets or liabilities that were measured using Level 3 inputs.
+Other than as disclosed in Note 3, Acquisitions of Red Robin Franchised Restaurants, as of December 28, 2014 and December 29, 2013, the Company had no financial assets or liabilities that were measured using level 3 inputs.
 The Company also had no non-financial assets or liabilities that were required to be measured on a recurring basis.
+Disclosures of Fair Value of Other Assets and Liabilities